Talalay vs. Dunlop Latex: What’s the Difference?

 3. Cost-Effective: Dunlop latex mattresses are often more budget-friendly than Talalay latex options, offering quality at a lower price point.

-4. Versatility: It can be used as both a support and comfort layer, allowing for more customized mattress designs.
+4. Versatility: It can be used as both a support and comfort layer, allowing for more customised mattress designs.

 Cons: